Skip to main content

 A) Square root of standard deviation

-B) Average squared deviation from mean
+B) Average squared deviation from the mean

-C) Half of interquartile range
+C) Half of the interquartile range

 D) Most frequent deviation